taylorsmith-UKY/CS685-project/README.md

   pick_top_feats.py         -   Select the features with the highest entropy (number set at top of source file) and save to text file to pass to final MR job.

   feat_select_reducer.py    -   Read feature all feature vectors and select those matching the indices return from last step.

+###Classification
+  RF.py                     -   Use Spark's MLlib implementation of random forrest classification on the final features.

  Pre-requisites:
   Cloudera Quickstart VM - https://www.cloudera.com/downloads/quickstart_vms.html